Back to all studies

 RecruitingNCT05849402

-Accelerated Intermittent Theta-Burst Stimulation (aiTBS) in Treatment-Resistant Depression of Bipolarity II
+Accelerated Intermittent Theta-Burst Stimulation (aiTBS) in Treatment-Resistant Depression of Bipolarity type II

 This study is recruiting.
 It focuses on depression and currently lists participation information in the United States.